mrburke00/sra_align_pipeline/README.md

 `align.sh`

-  - Input SRA numbers here.
-Input is SRA numbers assigned to fastq files
+  - Input is S3 bucket containing folders named by accession number with the fastq files in each folder.
   - Ouput are sorted BAM files and their indexes
-  - Have to change the reference and cpu count
+  - Have to change the reference file name, cpu count, and SRA bucket name
   - Have to change SRA numbers and how you will be downloading the files

 `align.sbatch`